thourihan/thourihan.github.io/index.md

 I am pursuing a Bachelor's of Science in Computer Science at the University of Rhode Island.
 Additioanlly, I am pursuing a minor in Math and Cybersecurity.

-I have experience with Python, C#, and Java.
+I have experience with Python, C#, SQL, and Java.

 I have participated in several _game jams_, or competitions in which you only have a certain amount of time to create a game following a particular theme.
 I have published 3 games using the Unity game engine and the C# programming language, and 2 games using Godot and its native GD_Script language.
 You can play all of these games on my [itch.io page](https://source1012.itch.io/).